tritemio/FRETBursts/README.md

  - pytables 3.x (optional)
  - a modern browser (Chrome suggested)

 #Usage examples

-The following links will open (a static version of) the notebooks provided with FRETBursts.
-These notebooks shows typical workflows for smFRET analysis and illustrate some of the basic features of FRETBursts.
+The following link will open (a static version of) the notebooks provided with FRETBursts.
+This notebook shows a typical workflow for smFRET analysis and illustrates some of the basic features of FRETBursts.

 * [usALEX - Workflow](http://nbviewer.ipython.org/urls/raw.github.com/tritemio/FRETBursts/master/notebooks/usALEX%2520-%2520Workflow.ipynb)